Meet Ken and Monique

 “Monique hasn’t played pool a whole lot, but she’s coming on strong!”
 Ken says, with a chuckle.
 “She has some real good games and some real poor ones—she’s a good sport.”

-Ken enjoys playing pool with Monique and his fellow residents every afternoon around 3:00p.m.
-For Monique, connecting with residents and fostering an environment where neighbours gather to laugh and learn something new is one of her favourite parts about her career.
+Ken enjoys playing pool with Monique and his fellow residents every afternoon.
+For Monique, connecting with residents and creating an environment where neighbours gather to laugh and learn something new is one of her favourite parts about working at Parkland.

 “It makes you feel fulfilled at the end of the day,” says Monique.
 “You become friends with them, you get to see your friends every day at work”